Decisions

 To formally adopt the Herefordshire Local Nature Recovery Strategy and accept associated government grant for delivery.

-Decision Maker: Cabinet member environment
+Decision Maker: Cabinet member culture and Environment

 Wards affected: (All Wards);